Lower back and leg pain exercises are for the patient with a herniated disc.

 There are obviously many causes of back and leg pain.
 These exercises are specifically for the lumbar disc syndrome, but they are very gentle and, done sensibly, they are unlikely to aggravate other conditions.
 Keep in mind you're not trying to reach the Olympic team, just trying to get a little fitter and have less pain.

-If it's taken you thirty years to get out of shape, then don't expect to get fit and strong in a few weeks.
-You'll just aggravate the condition and make it worse!
+If it has taken you thirty years to get out of shape, then don't expect to get fit and strong in a few weeks.
+You will just aggravate the condition and make it worse!

-Slipped disc is described in anatomical terms as a bulge, a protrusion, a prolapse, extrusion and finally a sequestration, with increasing leg pain.
+Slipped disc is described in anatomical terms as a bulge, a protrusion or a prolapse; extrusion and finally a sequestration, with increasing leg pain.